krisarmstrong/seed/docs/internal/HEALTHCARE_MARKET_STRATEGY.md

 **Value Proposition:**

-> "LuminetIQ gives you audit-ready compliance evidence for HIPAA and Joint Commission network
+> "The Seed gives you audit-ready compliance evidence for HIPAA and Joint Commission network
 > security requirements.
 Automated device inventory, vulnerability risk scoring, and network
 > segmentation verification - all exportable for auditors.
 Reduce audit findings by 60% while
 > cutting security tool costs 70%."